AdrianDumbrava/StarterPack-for-Symfony-6.x/README.md

 ### Running tests
 * If you want to run specific test, use `vendor/bin/phpunit tests/FooTest.php --filter=testMethodName` command in PHP container:
+* Use `vendor/bin/rector process --dry-run` to see what changes Rector recommends

 ### Local environment